 And it sure as Hell isn't racking up gaudy Statistic during the regular Season.
 It's the Capacity and the Will to do the thousands of little things that put one's team in the best position to win, day in and day out ~ and doing them well ~ that is the ultimate measure of any QuarterBack, albeit one ~ ironically ~ that's impossible to quantify.

 It's the ability to Read & React with Speed & deadly Accuracy against the nastiest, wiliest Defenses on the Planet, deep in the Heart of Winter...and the Will to dedicate Years to intensive Training & Study in order to be able to.

 That ~ and his willingness to Use The Whole Pig ~ is what once separated Tom Brady from the Pack.

-Poise.
+Pocket Presence.
 Exceptional.
 Stands Steady or steps up into the Pocket like a 10 Year Pro Under Fire.
 Strong Spatial Awareness & Instincts.
 Eyes consistently DownField.
 A genuine Beast Under Pressure.
-Demonstrates an outstanding consistency in sustaining efficient Field Vision and Mechanics On The Run.
+He demonstrates an outstanding consistency in sustaining efficient Field Vision and Mechanics On The Run.
 Disciplined enough to Square & Set when time allows, and coordinated enough to consistently throw effectively On The Fly when he has to.

 FirePower.
 Adequate and with Potential.
 Inconsistent DownField Precision, but impressive Velocity on the Short and MidField Throws, and there's definite Potential to develop Long Range Efficacy.